 Performances that are carefully tailored so people living with dementia and their families and carers can enjoy the magic of a festive theatre trip in a supportive environment.

-We are already pretty laid back at Derby Theatre, but there will be a more relaxed attitude to leaving and re-entering the theatre and making noise, the house lights will be kept slightly on and there will be a quiet space available for use at any time before, during and after the show.
-There will also be plenty of our friendly staff available to offer assistance on the day too, including staff who are Dementia Friends.
+We are already pretty laid back at Derby Theatre, but there will be a more relaxed attitude to leaving and re-entering the theatre and making noise, the house lights will be kept slightly on.
+There will also be a quiet space available for use at any time before, during and after the show.
+Our friendly staff will be happy to offer assistance too, including staff who are Dementia Friends.

 If you have any other needs which we have not covered elsewhere in this statement please let us know so that we can do our very best to give you full and equal access to our services